-Daniel Lopresti, a professor in the Department of Computer Science and Engineering, was named interim dean of the P.C.
-Rossin College of Engineering and Applied Science effective July 1, 2014.
-Lopresti came to Lehigh in 2003, and became chair of Computer Science and Engineering in 2009.
-His research examines fundamental algorithmic and systems-related questions in pattern recognition, bioinformatics, and computer security.
+John Coulter, a professor in the Department of Mechanical Engineering and Mechanics, was named interim dean of the P.C.
+Rossin College of Engineering and Applied Science effective July 1, 2015.

 Coulter has 25 years of teaching and research experience at Lehigh, as well as several years of industrial experience with Lord Corporation, a multi-national company specializing in materials and devices for vibration and acoustic control.

 During his time at Lehigh, Coulter has taught several thousand undergraduate students, mentored 23 doctoral students and 61 master’s students, and won several awards for curriculum innovation that incorporates K-12 students from diverse backgrounds.
 He’s also served as co-chair of the university’s strategic task force that developed the current vision and implementation plan for enhancing graduate studies and research at Lehigh.

 Since 2002, Coulter has served the College as Associate Dean for Graduate Studies and Research.
 In this capacity, he oversaw a dramatic growth in the size and diversity of the engineering graduate student population, and helped develop a number of popular new engineering and cross-college graduate degree offerings.
 He also previously served as interim dean of the College in 2004.